cornishjed/hello-world/README.md

 # hello-world
-Tutorial exercise for using GiHub.
+Tutorial exercise for using GitHub.